"So this is what it came down to?" Anthony remarked and looked at Faith with disgust. As if she was a piece of trash.

 "I was thinking.
 Maybe you can do it?"
 Diana looked at her expectantly.

 "Yes.
 Please, Faith?
 I don't trust anyone else, and Sir is very particular about everything.
 I know how efficient and organized you are, so you'll catch up in no time," Diana said.
-"Besides, you'll be getting extra money on your check for three whole months!" she chirped.
+"Besides, you'll be getting extra money on your check for three whole months!
+I already had Sir approve it.
+He doesn't know it's you yet, but he trusted my judgment on finding my own replacement!" she chirped.

 On the day after Diana's departure, Faith stood in front of Anthony for the first time.
-She had never seen him up close like this, so it was making her nervous.
-He was even more handsome up close.
+She had never seen him up close as he mostly stayed on his floor and merely glanced in her direction when he passed by her cubicle.
+Standing in front of him like this made her nervous.

 "Y..yes sir," Faith mumbled.